era-platform/cene/README.md

 Currently, Cene code can terminate with an error at any time.
 This is considered a way to cause resource exhaustion on purpose; it's just a nicer alternative to an explicit infinite loop.
 Other basic operators in Cene use this mechanism for their dynamic errors.

 Cene's approach to errors may be more flexible in the future.
 There's a plan for Cene code to be able to interact with its interpreter when it's having trouble, but we'll need to implement an interpreter that cares about these interactions before this will actually be useful.
-Once we have these, applications which make frequent use of custom interpreters and quoted/reified code will end up working a lot like dynamic scope, which will give the error-handling system a flavor much like Common Lisp's condition/restart system.
+Once we have these, applications which make frequent use of custom interpreters and quoted/reified code will end up working a lot like dynamic scope, which will give the error handling system a flavor much like Common Lisp's condition/restart system.

 ## Concessions